Sydney-Informatics-Hub/training.artemis.python/_episodes/04-multiproc_mpi.md

 ## Python Multiprocessing

-While the PBS resource request #PBS -l ncpus signals to the scheduler how many cpus you want your job to run, you may need more flexible ways to manage resources from within python code.
-This is traditionally done with the **multiprocessing** library.
+The PBS resource request ```#PBS -l select=1:ncpus=1``` signals to the scheduler how many nodes and cpus you want your job to run with.
+But from within Python you may need more flexible ways to manage resources.
+This is traditionally done with the ***multiprocessing*** library.

 With multiprocessing, Python creates new processes.
-A process here can be thought of as almost a completely different program, though technically they’re usually defined as a collection of resources where the resources include memory, file handles and things like that.
+A process here can be thought of as almost a completely different program, though technically they are usually defined as a collection of resources where the resources include memory, file handles and things like that.

 One way to think about it is that each ***process runs in its own Python interpreter***, and multiprocessing farms out parts of your program to run on each process.

 ## Some terminology
-The multiprocessing library was designed to break down the Global Interpreter Lock (GIL) that limits one thread to control python interpreter.
+The multiprocessing library was designed to break down the **Global Interpreter Lock (GIL)** that limits one thread to control the Python interpreter.
 In Python, the things that are occurring simultaneously are called by different names (thread, task, process).
 While they all fall under the definition of concurrency (multiple things happening anaologous to different trains of thought) - only multiprocessing actually runs these trains of thought at literally the same time.
-We'll only cover multiprocessing here which assists in cpu bound operations - but keep in mind others exist.
+We will only cover multiprocessing here which assists in CPU bound operations - but keep in mind other methods exist.

 Some basic concepts in the multiprocessing library are:
-1. the ```Pool(processes)``` object creates a pool of processes. processes is the number of worker processes to use (i.e python interpreters).
-If processes is None then the number returned by os.cpu_count() is used.
+1. the ```Pool(processes)``` object creates a pool of processes. ```processes``` is the number of worker processes to use (i.e Python interpreters).
+If ```processes``` is ```None``` then the number returned by ```os.cpu_count()``` is used.
 2. The ```map(function,list)``` attribute of this object uses the pool to map a defined function to a list/iterator object

 To implement multiprocessing in its basic form, you can implement the below in an interactive session.

 ~~~
-qsub -I -P Training -l select=1:ncpus=6:mem=6GB -l walltime=00:10:00
+qsub -I -P Training -l select=1:ncpus=2:mem=6GB -l walltime=00:10:00
 ~~~

-Python 3 is neccessary
+Now load in a Python 3 module we can use.
+Note, this is pre-installed on Artemis, you can use your own specific versions as required.
 ~~~
 module load python/3.7.2
 ~~~

-Create your basic python file with the below code and run
+Create a small python file called ```basic.py``` with the below code.
 ~~~
 from multiprocessing import Pool

 def addit(x):